kevinveenbirkenbach/cymais/docs/market/berlin/analyses.md

-# Market Analysis for IT Infrastructure Solutions in Berlin
+# Market Analysis for CyMaIS in Berlin

 ## 1. Introduction
 Berlin is recognized as one of Europe's leading innovation and technology hubs.
 The capital is characterized by a dynamic start-up scene, numerous SMEs, and international corporations that drive digital transformation.
 This creates a promising market for modular IT infrastructure solutions like CyMaIS.